Haigh Woodland Park, Wigan

 Along with the activities, Haigh Woodland Park offers lots of green space to explore.

-Watch out for a variety of trees including beech with a proportion of oak, horse chestnut, sycamore, ash, lime and Scots pine.
+Watch out for a variety of trees, including beech with a proportion of oak, horse chestnut, sycamore, ash, lime and Scots pine.

-Discover and download walking routes at Haigh here.
+Discover and download >>> Walking Routes at Haigh

 You can also explore the stunning Walker Gardens.
 This walled space offers nature displays all year round and is a great place for a picnic.